MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 ---
 # multimap Class

 The C++ Standard Library multimap class is used for the storage and retrieval of data from a collection in which the each element is a pair that has both a data value and a sort key.
-The value of the key does not need to be unique and is used to order the data automatically.
+The value of the key doesn't need to be unique and is used to order the data automatically.
 The value of an element in a multimap, but not its associated key value, may be changed directly.
 Instead, key values associated with old elements must be deleted and new key values associated with new elements inserted.

 ## Syntax